cyndis/qmlrs/README.md

 ![Image of example](https://raw.githubusercontent.com/cyndis/qmlrs/ghstatic/screenshot.png)

-qmlrs allows the use of Qml/QtQuick code from Rust, specifically
+qmlrs allows the use of QML/QtQuick code from Rust, specifically

-- Rust code can create a QtQuick engine (QQmlApplicationEngine) with a loaded Qml script
+- Rust code can create a QtQuick engine (QQmlApplicationEngine) with a loaded QML script
-- Qml code can invoke Rust functions
+- QML code can invoke Rust functions

-..with certain limitations.
+…with certain limitations.
 The library should be safe (as in not `unsafe`) to use, but no promises at this time.
 Reviews of the code would be welcome.

 ## Requirements